 Planning for the Next Two Generations

-Urban reserves are a special designation, allowed by state law, for lands outside the urban growth boundary (UGB) that can be considered a first priority if and when Eugene needs to expand for its growing population.
-Land designated as urban reserves will remain rural, and cannot be urbanized, unless it is brought into the city’s UGB through a formal process for expansion.
+Urban reserves are lands outside the urban growth boundary (UGB) that can be considered a first priority if and when Eugene needs to expand for its growing population.
+Land included in urban reserves remains rural, and cannot be urbanized, unless it is brought into the city’s UGB through a formal process for expansion.

-The Urban Reserves Joint Planning Commission Public Hearing is October 18, 2022 at 6:00 pm
+- Joint Planning Commission Public Hearing, October 18 2022

 Review the Adoption Materials

-To establish urban reserves, the City and County will consider amending the Eugene-Springfield Metropolitan General Plan and the Lane County Rural Comprehensive Plan to include maps and policies that would apply to the urban reserves.
-They will also consider related amendments to the Envision Eugene Comprehensive Plan and the Eugene-Springfield Metropolitan Area Public Facilities and Services Plan.
+To establish urban reserves, the City and County will amend the Eugene-Springfield Metropolitan General Plan and the Lane County Rural Comprehensive Plan to include maps and policies that would apply to the urban reserves.
+They will also amend the Envision Eugene Comprehensive Plan and the Eugene-Springfield Metropolitan Area Public Facilities and Services Plan.

-Click on the links below to view the proposed amendments for each plan.
+Click on the links below to view the amendments for each plan.

 - Eugene-Springfield Metropolitan Area General Plan

 - Public Facilities and Services Plan (a refinement plan of the Metro Plan)